richardcocks/passwordgen/README.md

 ## Addendum

 Here's a benchmark run with all the functions, with a single baseline of the original co-pilot output.
+The arguments were changed to properties to support cleaner parameterisation within BenchmarkDotNet and a shared common baseline set.